 Photo: Master Gardener's beautification project at the Gann Museum

 Saline County Extension Service is dedicated to meeting the community education needs of its residents with a variety of relevant programs such as Best Care, Guiding Children Successfully, Senior Nutrition and Food Safety.
 Kris Elliott works closely with the county residents to increase knowledge of health and wellness.

-For additional information contact, contact Kris Elliott.
+For additional information contact, contact Kris Boulton.